 QAs can leverage platforms like BrowserStack that provide a diverse range of real Android and iOS mobile devices for testing mobile applications manually.
 Performing app testing on real devices will help QAs to simulate app behavior in real-world conditions.

-One just needs to Signup for free and start testing immediately.
-QAs simply need to follow the steps below:
+One needs to Signup for free and start testing immediately.
+QAs need to follow the steps below:

 - Upload the app to be tested on the platform

-- Select the mobile device (with browser and OS of choice) to test on
+- Select the OS (Android or iOS) and mobile device to test on

 With the rise in automated testing, manual testing might sound redundant.
-However, certain aspects of an app such as usability, accessibility, ease of use, etc. cannot be judged by a machine, no matter how advanced the algorithm.
-There is no substitute for human judgment, and manual testing continues to be just as relevant today.
-With platforms like BrowserStack, it is easy to perform manual mobile app testing.
+However, certain aspects of an app, such as usability, accessibility, ease of use, etc. cannot be judged by a machine, no matter how advanced the algorithm.
+There is no substitute for human judgment, and manual testing is just as relevant today.
+With BrowserStack cloud infrastructure, it is easy to perform manual mobile app testing.